 By adopting from a shelter, you are truly saving a life and making room for another one to be saved.

 What is Animal House’s adoption process?

-We have dogs both in the shelter and in foster care.
+We have adoptable dogs both in the shelter and in foster care.

-If you are interested in adopting a dog and we don’t currently have what you are looking for, we recommend filling out and submitting an application for pre-approval.
-We will keep your approved application on file for 30 days (unless otherwise requested) so that you have time to find the right dog.
+If you are interested in adopting a dog and we don’t currently have what you are looking for, we recommend filling out and submitting a questionnaire for pre-approval.
+We will keep your approved questionnaire on file for 30 days (unless otherwise requested) so that you have time to find the right dog.

 I have another dog or cat, how do I know if they will get along?

 Choosing a new dog is important for all members of the family, especially the furry ones.
 At Animal House, we strongly encourage you to bring your current dog(s) with you for a meet and greet.
 Many times it’s your dog that chooses the new family member and gives their final approval.